Intercollegiate Sports Program

 Cottey College announces the addition of two more intercollegiate sports beginning in fall 2014.
 Cross-country and tennis will be added to the three sports currently offered at the College: basketball, softball, and volleyball.
 All five sports are scholarship sports meaning that athletic scholarships will be available for cross-country and track just as they are for basketball, softball, and volleyball.
 Read the full press release announcing the additions here.

-Cottey is searching for part-time coaches for both sports.
-Job descriptions are available on the College website under employment.
+Cottey has hired a coach for cross-country and is searching for a part-time coach for tennis.
+Job description is available on the College website under employment.

 Click here for an interview with Athletic Director and Coach Dave Ketterman.